Data-Visualization-Intro/2-SVG/readme.md

 Note that D3 arc uses [pi](https://en.wikipedia.org/wiki/Pi) - the ratio of a circle's circumference to its diameter.

-The circumference of a circle is slightly more than three times as long as its diameter.
-The exact ratio is called π.
+The circumference of a circle with the radius r is `2πr`.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/36/Pi_eq_C_over_d.svg/440px-Pi_eq_C_over_d.svg.png" style="background-color: white; width: 220px;" />